xuliangcs/ppnet/README.md

 #obtain the EER and the ROC curve
 python    getEER.py   ./rst/veriEER/scores_xxx.txt    scores_xxx
 ```
-> The `.pth` file will be generated at the current folder, and all the other results will be generated in the `./rst` folder.
+The `.pth` file will be generated at the current folder, and all the other results will be generated in the `./rst` folder.

-Pretrained Models: [ [@](https://pan.baidu.com/s/1Y990hI1diS0bwmCetHTfPA) ] :key: iavt

 [![How to use pretrained models](https://img.shields.io/badge/Goto-UsePretrained-green)](https://github.com/xuliangcs/ppnet/blob/main/res/README_pretrained.md)